 NRMCA Concrete Technologist Level IV Certification

-The closest airport is the Nashville International Airport (BNA) located 12 miles/25 minutes from the Tennessee Concrete Association.
+Airport: The closest airport is the Milwaukee Mitchell International Airport (MKE) located 20.4 miles from the Wildwood Lodge Pewaukee.

 REGISTRATION FEE: NRMCA Members: $850 | Non-Members: $1,150

 This 2½-day course covers fundamental mechanisms that impact concrete durability.
 Recognize symptoms and learn methods to evaluate deterioration of concrete; understand the causes of durability problems and methods to prevent them; learn about durability test methods and their limitations; and understand the code and specification criteria for durable concrete structures.

 Topics will cover the concrete microstructure, cracking, corrosion mechanisms, freeze-thaw resistance, sulfate resistance, alkali aggregate reactions (AAR), and other durability-related distress.
 The course will be taught by instructors who are at the forefront of current research on the diagnosis of concrete durability.

 The seminar will be led by Kevin Folliard and Anton Schindler.

 Professor, Department of Civil Engineering, University of Texas at Austin